Nick088Official/FaceFusion-Online-Ports/README.md

 Yes, paid colab users don't have any issues with restricted things like Web UIs and Deepfakes.
 However I will try to make so the chance for free tier users is low too.

+## Will the Kaggle ports ever be back?

+Probably not.
+They instant ban you when you try to download FaceFusion (yes even with encryption).

 # Changelog
 These are the changelogs for the online ports, to see the updates of the program, please check [their releases here](https://github.com/facefusion/facefusion/releases).
 ## Update - September 25th, 2024